-Digital Sanskrit Buddhist Canon Project (DSBCP)
+I Digital Sanskrit Buddhist Canon Project (DSBCP)

-Coordinator: Dr. Miroj Shakya, Assistant Chair of Religious Studies
+Program Director: Dr. Miroj Shakya, Assistant Professor and Assistant Chair of Religious Studies

-UWest is engaged in a ground-breaking project to gather, digitize, and distribute the original Sanskrit scriptures of the Buddhist faith.
-Although Buddhism disappeared from its Indian homeland hundreds of years ago, many of its sacred texts were preserved in Nepal.
-Since 2003, with the collaboration of Kathmandu's Nagarjuna Institute of Exact Methods (NIEM), these texts are again being brought to the world.
-DSBC is an ambitious project to offer the original intellectual and spiritual heritage of Buddhism in digital form.
-Currently over three hundred scriptures are freely offered on the project's website: www. dsbcproject.org.
+University of the West is engaged in a ground-breaking project to gather, digitize and distribute the original Sanskrit scriptures of the Buddhist faith.
+Although Buddhism disappeared from its Indian homeland about eight centuries ago, many of its sacred texts are still preserved in Nepal.
+Since 2013, with the collaboration of Kathmandu's Nagarjuna Institute, these texts are again being brought to the world.
+The Digital Sanskrit Buddhist Canon (DSBC) is an ambitious project to preserve the original intellectual and spiritual heritage of Buddhism through digitization and organization of these texts into a complete and comprehensive Sanskrit Buddhist Canon that may be freely accessed online.